robertk08/AudioProcessingScript/README.md

 - `log_filename`: Log file name
 - `filename_template`: Template for output filenames
 - `cloud`: Enables cloud-related features (for UI; set to `false` for local use)
+- `zip_output`: If true, output files are zipped after processing
+- `zip_name`: Name of the output zip file
 - `overwrite`: Overwrite existing files if true
 - `parallel_workers`: Number of parallel processing jobs
 - `default_clip_duration_seconds`: Default duration for each audio clip